Zaid-Ajaj/Fable.SimpleXml/README.md

 # Fable.SimpleXml

-A library for parsing and working with XML data in Fable projects.
+A pleasant library for with Xml data in Fable projects.

 Running the watching the tests live
 ```sh